nicioniz/SMART-M3Project/README.md

 # SMART-M3Project
 This is a project for the Interoperability of Embedded System lab at the university of Bologna.
 In this project we used Smart-m3.
 Smart-M3 is a content-based, semantic  subscribe-notify middleware for fine grain interoperable data distribution.
 It is the interoperability component of the Open Innovation Platform (OIP) created by the European Project SOFIA (2009-11).
-M3 stands for Multi vendor, Multi device, Multi part.

 Smart-M3 main goals are:

 • sharing interoperable information in Smart Environment applications

 • making information in the physical world available for smart services

 To use this applicantion you must download Smart-m3: